 A dynamic real-time computerized simulator can compress years

 Of experience into a few weeks, and give knowledge of the dynamic and interactive processes typical for a real cargo operation.

 Proper simulator training will reduce accidents and improve efficiency, and give the Crew/operator the necessary experience and confidence in their job-situation

 The Simulator presently consists of twelve interactive colour graphics terminal for students use, together with a set of instructor''s terminal through which exercises may be ed, system malfunctions injected or parameters changed, and individual student performance assessed.

-These are linked to a central computer which contains mathematical models of the selected cargoes and their containment system.
+These are linked to a central computer which contains mathematical models of the ed cargoes and their containment system.
 These models incorporate equilibrium and non-equilibrium thermodynamics as well as a fluid dynamics to enable each system to be depicted very realistically.

 During the operation of the simulator, current values of the system variables such as rate of flow, temps, pressures and valve state are displayed on the student interactive terminal together with the associated mimic diagram of the cargo handling system.
 Exercises are normally run in real time, but facilities are provided to enable forward skip, recording and playback.

 The students control all aspects of the model directly through the terminal by manipulation of a cursor and keyboard.

 A communications system is also incorporated to provide the simulation of ship/shore communications and allow direct contact between the instructor and student without any interfere.